Arotte/exam-exercises/README.md

 * stdlib
 * time

+Disclaimer:
-*These solutions do not need to be most the optimal ones - they just need to work.
+*These solutions do not need to be the most optimal ones - they just need to work.
 So don't expect elegant solutions.*